 Are rolled oats heated during processing?
 Yes, rolled oats are usually heated (kiln dried) and therefore cannot be considered a raw food.
 If a raw diet is important to you, you can also find raw oats (oat groats) made from sprouted oats.
 The sprouting process makes the rolled oats more digestible and increases the bioavailability of their valuable nutrients.
 Oats are heated to increase their shelf life.

-When purchasing, it is helpful to be able to distinguish between common oats (Avena sativa) and hulless oats (Avena nuda), also known as naked oats.
+When purchasing, it is helpful to be able to distinguish between common oats (Avena sativa) and hull-less oats (Avena nuda), also known as naked oats.
 Hulless oats have hulls that separate easily from the grain when threshed, meaning that they don’t need to undergo a dehulling process.
 Hulless oats are more difficult to find as they are more susceptible to fungal diseases and produce smaller yields.
 In common oats (Avena sativa), the hull is firmly attached to the oat, requiring complex dehulling procedures.
 Depending on the hulling process16, the oats are pretreated with heat to make the dehulling easier (bottom runner hulling process).
 On the other hand, when a peeler centrifuge is used, heat is only applied after dehulling.
 This “kilning” (drying) process is carried out on both conventional and organic oats.
-Not only does it destroy the oats’ sprouting capacities1, valuable amino acids (e.g., lysine) are lost in the process.
+Not only does it destroy the oats’ sprouting capacities1, but valuable amino acids (e.g., lysine) are also lost in the process.

 Can you eat raw oats?
-In principle you can — and you can also buy oats that have not been heat treated.
+In principle you can — and you can also buy oats that have not been heating treated.
 If you are looking for raw, sprouted oats, it is best to look in organic food stores, health food stores, and on the Internet.
 If the term “gentle production” appears on the packet, it does not necessarily mean that the temperature has been kept below 42 °C.

 You can find conventional (not raw) rolled oats in major supermarkets including Walmart, Whole Foods Markets, Kroger, and Safeway (United States); Extra Foods, Metro, and Freshmart (Canada); Asda, Sainsbury’s, Tesco, Aldi, and Lidl (Great Britain); and Woolworths, Coles, Aldi, and Harris Farm (Australia).

 You can also buy oat groats and make rolled oats yourself — look for “naked oats.”
-In organic shops you can also find naked or hulless oats by looking for “sproutable oats” and “raw oats.”
+In organic shops, you can also find naked or hull-less oats by looking for “sproutable oats” and “raw oats.”
 You may also be able to find these in package-free shops.
-If a package is just labelled “oats,” these are almost always common oats that are very rarely raw.1 If possible, try to buy organic, regionally grown oats and roll them yourself.
+If a package is just labeled “oats,” these are almost always common oats that are very rarely raw.1 If possible, try to buy organic, regionally grown oats and roll them yourself.
 This is because of additives found in conventionally processed rolled oats.
 In 2015, Ökotest detected pesticides, glyphosate, and mineral oil in every second sample of conventional rolled oats.2

 Rolled oats are often divided into three categories: